 Why is bubble play recommended for ASD children?

-Blowing bubbles is an simple pastime that brings happiness to children, with ASD.
+Blowing bubbles is an simple pastime that brings happiness to children with ASD.
 It not provides a sensory experience but also aids in improving fine motor skills and hand eye coordination.
 Trying out bubble solutions adds an additional element of fun and interaction.

 How can a nature scavenger hunt benefit ASD children?

-Engaging in a nature scavenger hunt can be a way for children, with ASD to connect with the outdoors as it encourages them to explore and interact with their environment through sight and touch.
-Adding cues or checklists to the activity can make it easier and more fun helping kids feel proud of their achievements and improving their confidence and social skills.
+Engaging in a nature scavenger hunt can be a way for children with ASD to connect with the outdoors.
+It encourages them to explore and interact with their environment through sight and touch.

 Why is a picnic in the park recommended for ASD children?